looak/Gambit/README.md

 Dev Blog
 =====
+### (2017-12-20)
+#### Travis CI Green!!
+	Haven't worked so much on this project in a while.
+But today and yesterday I spent most of my day hacking away at finalizing the CMake Migration (now I can compile in MSVC, CLion with MinGW, on unix with clang & gcc).
+Finally got everything running, I also added googletest and can run them from my IDE's but haven't been able to make Travis run them.
+That is the next step.
+Think I'll take a break from this for today though, been working 12h straight on the same issues.

 ### (2017-10-6)
 #### Castling & En Passant
 	The past few days I've been working on getting castling & en passant working.
 Not yet checking if I'm